bromite/bromite.github.io/index.md

 Bromite is Chromium plus ad blocking and privacy enhancements; take back your browser!

-## Goals
-Bromite aims at providing a no-clutter browsing experience without privacy-invasive features and with the addition of a fast ad-blocking engine.
+The main goal is to provide a no-clutter browsing experience without privacy-invasive features and with the addition of a fast ad-blocking engine.

 Minimal UI changes are applied to help curbing the idea of "browser as an advertisement platform".

+All patches are published under [GNU/GPL v3](https://github.com/bromite/bromite/blob/master/LICENSE) to enable other open source projects' usage.

+Bromite is available for Android v4.1 and above.

 {% include toc.html %}
 {% include news.html %}